-It was a true honor to be asked and featured as a Sugar Artist Spotlight by her.
+It was truly an honor to be featured as a Sugar Artist Spotlight by her.

 Here is my interview with Loren Ebert of The Baking Sheet.